illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 ## Why Do I Need to Do This When My Windows/Linux Friends Don't Need Docker
 The most important problem with M1 macs is that valgrind is currently [not supported](https://valgrind.org/info/platforms.html) (as of 09/2022).
 As we require memory correctness in our MP's, valgrind is a necessity.
 Even if you don't use valgrind, you will find that low-level systems programming on the M1 natively will provide you with many annoyances.
 Apple is increasingly very concerned about the [security](https://www.dictionary.com/browse/control) of its users.
-Thus trying to do some semi-sketchy low level stuff like sideloading an unsigned by apple malloc implementation in MP3 may give you problems.
+Thus trying to do some semi-sketchy low level tasks like sideloading an unsigned by apple malloc implementation in MP3 may give you problems.

 ## What do these commands do
 Like good systems programmers, we never just run terminal commands without actually knowing what they do.
 Docker's [website](https://docs.docker.com/) has good documentation.